xyf3333/RoadDetection/README.md

 ## Project overview

-The purpose is detecting the yellow strip on the road and fellowing yellow strip using camera realtime data.
+The purpose is detecting the yellow strip on the road, recognizing the stop sign and fellowing yellow strip using camera realtime data.
 ## Table of Contents

 1. [Installation](#installation)